-Choose a sunny site with good drainage for your rue flowers.
+If you choose a sunny site with good drainage for your rue plants, they almost certainly will thrive with virtually no care.
+Rue flowers are good candidates for tough sites, and will even grow in gravel.
 If your garden has heavy or wet soil, consider container culture.
-Rue flowers are good candidates for tough sites, and will even grow in gravel.

-Rue flowers grow well in full sun, but partial shade is also tolerated.
+Rue flowers grow best in full sun, but part shade is also tolerated.
 Plants will produce fewer flowers in the shade.

-Sharp drainage is important for healthy rue flowers.
+Good, fast drainage is important for healthy rue plants.
 Add sand, perlite, or vermiculite to the soil to help drainage.
-Use raised beds in gardens with heavy clay.
-Mulch plants in the winter in growing zones 4-6 to help plants survive the winter.
+Use raised beds with prepared soil in gardens where heavy clay dominates.

-Common rue is very drought tolerant, and is a good candidate for the xeriscape or rock garden.
+Common rue is very drought tolerant and is a good candidate for a xeriscape or rock garden.
 Do not irrigate rue, except for periods of extensive dry weather.

 Temperature and Humidity

-Rue flowers thrive in hot weather and low humidity, which resembles its native habitat of Greece, Turkey, and Italy.
+Rue flowers thrive in hot weather and low humidity, similar to its native habitat of Greece, Turkey, and Italy.

-Do not apply fertilizer to rue flowers.
+Do not fertilize rue plants.
 Excess nutrients will cause the plants to produce more foliage at the expense of the flowers.

 When it comes to harvesting rue, it is best to limit its use to pest repelling, for safety reasons.
-Although rue is still used in minute quantities to flavor food, its toxicity is significant enough that the FDA prohibits its use in food products.
+Although rue is still used in minute quantities to flavor food, the FDA prohibits its use in food products.

-Wear gloves to handle rue to avoid skin irritation.
+Wear gloves to avoid skin irritation when handling rue.
 Harvest rue by cutting down the entire plant at ground level.
 Hang the plant in a dark, dry place until the leaves become brittle.
 You can make rue sachets to discourage fleas and ants, but don't place the sachets in pet beds, as the smell is unpleasant to cats and dogs as well.

-As another bitter herb that bears small yellow flowers, it's easy to confuse fenugreek (Trigonella foenum-graecum) with rue flowers.
-Fenugreek is an annual legume, and does not have the toxic properties that rue flowers do.
-You can grow fenugreek in the sunny garden after all danger of frost has past, and use the ground seeds in curries, or use the leaves in salads.
+As another bitter herb that bears small yellow flowers, it's easy to confuse fenugreek (Trigonella foenum-graecum) with rue.
+Fenugreek, however, is an annual legume and does not have some of the properties that rue flowers do.
+You can grow fenugreek in the sunny garden after all danger of frost has passed, and use the ground seeds in curries, or use the leaves in salads.